NAME

 $pg->send_flush_request;

-Sends a flush request, asking the server to deliver results for queries sent so far.
+Asks the server to deliver results for queries sent so far -- the manual companion to send_pipeline_sync.
 Alias: flush.

 pipeline_status